Headed to Thessaloniki, Greece? Great, then here is a list of the best things to do in Thessaloniki, as well as where to eat, sleep, and go.

-Let’s face it: wherever we go, we always turn to food.
+Let’s face it: we always turn to food wherever we go.
 And to taste the local food of another place is a whole different experience.
-Some of the best Greek food you have to try in Thessaloniki include a kind of pie called Bougatsa, Frappe, Sesame Bagel, and the Thessaloniki style lunch – and of course, Greek coffee.
+Some of the best Greek food you have to try in Thessaloniki include a kind of pie called Bougatsa, Espresso Freedo, Sesame Bagel, and the Thessaloniki-style lunch – and, of course, Greek coffee.

 Whether you’re looking for Thessaloniki-special dishes or the best new condiments, here are the best restaurants in Thessaloniki that can satisfy the foodie in you.

+With stunning views of the sea, delicious food, and great music, Opsopoion Maganeiai is an amazing dining option in the city.
 Situated by the Aegean Sea, this restaurant at Omilos serves delicious seafood and the best varieties of Greek wines.
 You can sit close to the water and literally touch the waves while eating!
-With the stunning views of the sea, delicious food, and great music, Opsopoion Maganeiai is an amazing dining option in the city.

 Located in the heart of the Ladadika district, Negroponte is a charming restaurant that runs in a building from the 1880s.
 The atmosphere is cheerful and lively, just like the nightlife in this neighborhood.
 The chefs pick fresh ingredients every morning and prepare a daily menu.
 The superb service and the generous portions are other pluses.
 Overall, it is a great dining option in Thessaloniki.